coachworld-cj-coin/bitcoin-0.2/readme.md

 * automatic fork resolution
 * deterministic reconstruction of state from genesis

-Any node may leave or rejoin the network at any time.
+Any node may leave or rejoin the network at any time without coordination.

 ---